jsor/ctrly/README.md

 ctrly();
 ```

-ctrly then adds all required ARIA attributes, the `aria-controls` and
+ctrly then adds all required ARIA attributes:

-`aria-expanded` attributes to the control and the `aria-hidden` and
+* The `aria-controls` and `aria-expanded` attributes to the control.
-`aria-labelledby` to the target.
+* The `aria-hidden` and `aria-labelledby` to the target.

 If the control does not have an `id` attribute, ctrly will add an auto-generated
 ID.